L00K3/3813ICT-Assignment/README.md

-# 3813ICT-Assignment
 install node

-run the following script in the directory for windows: init.cmd
+run one of the following script in the directory:
+	For windows: init.cmd

-run the following script in the directory for linux: init.sh
+	For linux: init.sh